laruzzante/orthophile/README.md

 # Orthogeny

-Snakemake pipeline to build a tree from OrthoDB single-copy orthologues.
+Snakemake pipeline to build a phhylogenetic tree from OrthoDB universal single-copy orthologues.

 # Usage